taha-elkholy/todo/README.md

 A Flutter Project for Simple to do list app you cane make any crud process on saved data create, read data, update and delete

-sing BottomNavigationBar for easy use the app
+using BottomNavigationBar for easy use the app

 # Blugins
 - sqflite for save database